The Last Schedule C Guide You'll Ever Need

 In Dr. Banner’s case, he regularly contracts mechanics, translators, and local guides for his work.
 Since he usually pays them more than $600, he also files 1099-NEC’s for them.

 This box is typically used by those in the oil and gas industry, or anyone mining natural resources.
 It’s not commonly used by most taxpayers.

 🚚 Box 13: Depreciation

 Most major purchases can’t be expensed all at once.
 Things like machinery, equipment, cars, and so on, must be reported as a fixed asset on Form 4562 and gradually depreciated over their useful life.
-(For more on how this works, check out our guide to computer write-offs, which covers depreciation in depth!)

 The current year depreciation is reported here.